Black Emanuelle: Emanuelle films by Bruno Mattei

-Four years after the release of the last Emanuelle film by D'Amato, the journalist character 'Emanuelle' played by Laura Gemser was revived by Bruno Mattei in two women in prison films: Violence in a Women's Prison where the real name of the character is given as Laura Kendall and Emanuelle Escapes from Hell (Emanuelle fuga dall'inferno a.k.a.
+Four years after the release of the last Emanuelle film by D'Amato, a similar journalist character named 'Emanuelle' played by Laura Gemser was created by Bruno Mattei in two women in prison films: Violence in a Women's Prison where the real name of the character is given as Laura Kendall and Emanuelle Escapes from Hell (Emanuelle fuga dall'inferno a.k.a.
 Blade Violent - I violenti).
 Emanuelle Escapes from Hell was directed by Mattei and Claudio Fragasso under the collective pseudonym Gilbert Roussel.
+These films are not considered official films in the series, as they lack connective creative tissue to D'Amato's previous films in the series.

 Uncut versions of several Emanuelle films contain scenes depicting actual penetration.
 Also Black Emanuelle and Emanuelle Around the World contain scenes where the Emanuelle character is seen having explicit sex.
 These scenes were created with hardcore inserts, using a body double.
 Laura Gemser never performed explicit sexual acts on film, nor was she informed that a body double would be used.

 Other films

 There are films that star Laura Gemser as a character other than Mae Jordan / Laura Kendall / 'Emanuelle' but that have, at one point or another, been promoted as Emanuelle films, especially in foreign releases.
 These films included even an earlier film that featured Gemser, Amore libero (1974), which saw a release with the English title "The Real Emanuelle".
 The name of Gemser's character had often been changed to Emanuelle in the English dubbing of such films.